lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

   1. If the user is logged in:
      - Client generates a UUID for the new record and sends a POST request with `sync_status: pendingCreate`.
      - For categories, includes basic info (name, icon) and sync status.
-     - For locations, includes all location details (name, address, coordinates, etc.).
+     - For locations, includes all location details (name, address, coordinates, etc.), and image selection is enabled, allowing users to add images.
      - Server validates the request (e.g., checks `name` length, valid `icon` URL, `latitude` range) and creates the record under the logged-in user's account.
      - Server returns the created resource with `sync_status: synced` and server-generated timestamps.
      - Client updates local storage with the server response.
   2. If the user is not logged in (online or offline):
      - Client generates a UUID for the new record and stores it in local storage with `sync_status: pendingCreate`.
      - For categories, stores name, icon (local or remote URL), and sync status locally.
-     - For locations, stores all location details, including local image URLs (e.g., `file://`) if images are added.
+     - For locations, stores all location details, but image selection is disabled, and a message is displayed: "Please log in to add images."
      - Record is immediately available for viewing/editing in the app.
      - When the user logs in and goes online, the client synchronizes the record with the server under the logged-in user's account.